Xilinx/ZCU670_Ethernet_TRD/2022.2/docs/source/docs/platform/docs/issue_sc.md

 Known Issues
 ============
-* In MTU 9000 UDP RX usecase, PTP phase and frequency sync may go out of sync when iperf traffic and ptp4l are run parallely.
+* In MTU 9000 UDP RX usecase, PTP phase and frequency sync may go out of sync due to high CPU utilization, when iperf traffic and ptp4l are run simultaneously .

 **License**